flowcommerce/metrics-datadog/README.md

 `metrics-datadog` is a simple reporting bridge between [Dropwizard Metrics](http://metrics.dropwizard.io/) and the [Datadog](https://www.datadoghq.com/) service.
 It includes support for:

 * Datadog's tagging feature
-* Metric reporting via either UDP (dogstatsd) or the Datadog HTTP API
+* Metric reporting via the Datadog HTTP API, UDP or UDS.
 * Tight integration with the Dropwizard framework via the `dropwizard-metrics-datadog` sub-project.

-## UDP vs HTTP
+## HTTP vs UDP vs UDS

 Datadog supports two main metric ingestion methods:

 - POSTing metrics via their [HTTP API](http://docs.datadoghq.com/api/#metrics-post)
-- Sending metrics via UDP (using a statsd-like protocol) to the local [dogstatsd](http://docs.datadoghq.com/guides/dogstatsd/) agent
+- Sending metrics via UDP or UDS (using a statsd-like protocol) to the local [dogstatsd](http://docs.datadoghq.com/guides/dogstatsd/) agent

-Datadog recommends the `dogstatsd` UDP-based approach, but some may prefer the HTTP-based approach for various reasons e.g. a general adversity to running agents, the additional memory required by the agent and forwarder (though this is configurable), stability, security or other environment/platform-level conflicts.
+Datadog recommends the `dogstatsd` UDS-based approach, but some may prefer the HTTP-based approach for various reasons e.g. a general adversity to running agents, the additional memory required by the agent and forwarder (though this is configurable), stability, security or other environment/platform-level conflicts.